Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - Permanently disconnected computers
 - Standalone editions of Office, i.e. "Perpetual Office", rather than subscription-based Office

-### Defining Label Taxonomy
+### Label Taxonomy
 Defining the right label taxonomy and protection policies is the most critical step in a Microsoft Purview Information Protection deployment.
-Labels will be the interface for users to understand content sensitivity, how it matches company policies, and will be the primary input for users to flag content that needs to be protected.
+It is important that you define a label taxonomy that will work for a long time, as changing labels after they have been deployed is a difficult task.

 A good label taxonomy needs to meet business and/or regulatory needs, be intuitively understandable by users, provide good policy tips, and be easy to use.
 It should not prevent users from doing their jobs, while at the same time help prevent instances of data leakage or misuse and address compliance requirements.